BMains/BMainss.github.io/_posts/2020-11-16-LogRegExample.md

 ## VectorAssembler

-converts the columns into vectors,allows our model to use categorical data
+Converts the columns into vectors,allows our model to use categorical data

 ```python
 assembler = VectorAssembler (inputCols=['Pclass','SexVec','EmbarkVec','Age','SibSp','Parch','Fare'],